KKR, Warburg Pincus vying for Mitchell International -sources

-NEW YORK KKR & Co LP and Warburg Pincus LLC are among the private equity firms competing for Mitchell International Inc, a car and property claims software company that could fetch up to $1.5 billion (958 million pounds), according to four people familiar with the matter.
+NEW YORK Aug 19 KKR & Co LP and Warburg Pincus LLC are among the private equity firms competing for Mitchell International Inc, a car and property claims software company that could fetch up to $1.5 billion, according to four people familiar with the matter.

 Advent International Corp and Blackstone Group LP are also participating in the auction for Mitchell, which is in the second round of bidding, the sources said on condition of anonymity because the process is confidential.